Category Archives: Finding a Dog

 What’s the point I am making?
 We want to be the same as everyone else.
 We are desperate to conform, to fit in, to be seen as ‘normal’, to go unnoticed.
 AND we are desperate to be different, to stand out, to be memorable.
 In order to achieve these two opposing and confrontational goals, we will buy the latest fashion, follow the trends, look carefully at what others are doing and copy it.
 There are many entertaining social experiments about people going along with a crowd, performing in increasingly bizarre ways, just to do the same as everyone else.

 Equally, there is a constant battle to be just a little bit different, to be memorable and not the same as everyone else.
 We give children ridiculous names, or spell their names in ridiculous ways.
-We get tattoos, with our own versions of patterns or pictures making us look a bit different from other people (while following the fashion for body art).
-We dye our hair.
+Or we get tattoos, with our own versions of patterns or pictures making us look a bit different from other people (while following the fashion for body art).
+We dye our hair!

 How does this relate to dogs?